rafaelmmoreira/DobbleGenerator/README.md

 I opted to implement the "grid" algorithm, rather than the fixed intervals one, but both yield the same results.
 The algorithm itself is very simple and consists of a few for loops adding symbols to each card.

-Most of the code are functions using PIL to draw the cards and export them as PNG.
+Most of the code are functions using [PIL] (https://pypi.org/project/Pillow/) (required) to draw the cards and export them as PNG.
 I'll attempt to generate a PDF file with several cards per page to make it easier to print.

 ## How to use the program
 Just add 57 different images to the "img" folder.
 I included some sample emojis from a pack made by Adrian Garza.
 Once you're good to go, just run the code and it should create a "cards" folder with 57 different PNGs.
 It's up to you whether to use all 57 cards or ditch two random ones to make it more like the real game.